fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v3.1.0/New-AzureHDInsightClusterConfig.md

     | New-AzureHDInsightCluster -Subscription $SubID -Credential $Creds
 ```

-The first command uses the Get-AzureSubscription cmdlet to get the current subscription ID, and then stores it in the $SubId variable.
+The first command uses the **Get-AzureSubscription** cmdlet to get the current subscription ID, and then stores it in the $SubId variable.

-The second and third commands use the Get-AzureStorageKey cmdlet to get the primary storage keys for MyBlobStorage and MySecondBlobStorage, and then store the keys in the $Key1 and $Key2 variables, respectively.
+The second and third commands use the **Get-AzureStorageKey** cmdlet to get the primary storage keys for MyBlobStorage and MySecondBlobStorage, and then store the keys in the $Key1 and $Key2 variables, respectively.

 The fourth, fifth, and sixth commands use the **Get-Credential** cmdlet to get credentials for the current subscription and for Oozie and Hive, and then store the credentials in variables.

 The final command performs a sequence of operations by using these cmdlets:

- -- **New-AzureHDInsightClusterConfig** to create an HDInsight cluster configuration.
+- **New-AzureHDInsightClusterConfig** to create an HDInsight cluster configuration.
-- Set-AzureHDInsightDefaultStorage to set the default storage account for the configuration to MyBlobStorage.blob.core.windows.net.
+- **Set-AzureHDInsightDefaultStorage** to set the default storage account for the configuration to MyBlobStorage.blob.core.windows.net.
-- Add-AzureHDInsightStorage to add a second storage account named MySecondBlobStorage.blob.core.windows.net to the configuration.
+- **Add-AzureHDInsightStorage** to add a second storage account named MySecondBlobStorage.blob.core.windows.net to the configuration.
-- Add-AzureHDInsightMetastore to add a metastore for Oozie and a metastore for Hive to the configuration.
+- **Add-AzureHDInsightMetastore** to add a metastore for Oozie and a metastore for Hive to the configuration.
-- New-AzureHDInsightCluster to create an HDInsight cluster with the new configuration.
+- **New-AzureHDInsightCluster** to create an HDInsight cluster with the new configuration.

 ## PARAMETERS